 Cornelius can help: We have formulated a hand sanitiser, which is Taurate-based and leaves a soft after-feel on the skin.
 The formulation is non-sticky, rubs in quickly and leaves hands feeling smooth.

-Bulk buying and value packs are gaining in popularity; for example, Boots has a section dedicated to value packs and bundles on their website.
+Trends of bulk buying and value packs are gaining in popularity; for example, Boots has a section dedicated to value packs and bundles on their website.
 Items found here include the Immunity and Protection bundle which contains 20 disposable face masks, a vitamin D supplement and Nemesis eH20 Anti-Viral Hand Sanitiser, a multipurpose alcohol free skin antiseptic which is anti-viral, anti-bacterial and anti-fungal and kills 99.9999% of harmful micro-organisms.

 Avon is also selling hygiene kits.
 Their antibacterial Moisturising Hand Gel contains 64% alcohol and is dermatologically tested and fragrance-free.
 It comes in two different sizes and is sold separately as well as in a set with masks.

 L’Oreal, under La Roche-Posay brand, has launched Biotherm hygiene travel kit.
 This contains 75ml bottle of no-rinse purifying hand gel and 100ml tube of age-delaying hand and nail treatment cream.
 Packaged in FSC and PEF-C certified cardboard box – no cellophane, plastic or stickers.
 Sold exclusively at airports in Europe and the Middle East.